 Part 4 contains a listing of hundreds of possible disorders and assigns ratings of

 0 through 100 percent, with instructions for rating multiple disorders.

 Reserve and National Guard membership refers only to Gulf War-era veterans who are

 current or past members of the Reserve or National Guard.
 Members of the Reserve and

 National Guard are counted as veterans if they had ever been called to active duty.

 These data do not refer to all persons who may have ever served in the Reserve or

 National Guard.
 Reserve or National Guard status is obtained from answers to two

 questions.
-Gulf War-era veterans were asked: "Was any of your active service the result
+Gulf War-era veterans were asked: "Was any of your active service the

-asked, "Have you ever been a member of the Reserve or National Guard?"
+were asked, "Have you ever been a member of the Reserve or National Guard?"
 A 'yes'

 response to either question classified persons as "Current or past member of the